WordPress/test-handbook/get-setup-for-testing/set-up-a-testing-environment.md

 **Prefer a video walkthrough?**\
 Follow along with this [step-by-step setup guide](https://www.youtube.com/watch?v=LMgn8GjUdNk) as you work through the instructions below.

-1.  **Fork and Clone the Repository**
-    Fork the [WordPress/wordpress-develop](https://github.com/WordPress/wordpress-develop) repository to your GitHub account, then clone it locally:
+1.  **Fork and Clone the Repository:** Fork the [WordPress/wordpress-develop](https://github.com/WordPress/wordpress-develop) repository to your GitHub account, then clone it locally:
     ```bash
     git clone https://github.com/YOUR_USERNAME/wordpress-develop.git
     cd wordpress-develop